 Computer Use: The operation of computers in the classroom can be a distraction to both the user and those around him or her.
 As a result, students may NOT use personal computers in class, unless authorized by the instructor.
+This includes tablets and smartphones, as well as traditional laptop computers.

 Testing Periods: No electronic devices, aside from those medically necessary and those specifically permitted by the instructor, may be utilized during any testing period.
 Students may not wear hats with bills protruding in front.
+All exams will be proctored, either by the instructor or by a third party authorized by the instructor.